Naman1997/arch-cloud-image/README.md

     PATH_TO_PUB_KEY=~/.ssh/id_rsa.pub
 ```

+To use the created template [ID 9000], create a clone using it and attempt to ssh into the VM using user as CLOUD_USER.

+## Cleanup

 The following command will delete the qcow2 file and reset the user-data file used to generate the template.

 ```
 make clean
 ```
-To use the created template [ID 9000], create a clone using it and attempt to ssh into the VM using user as CLOUD_USER.

 ## Older way of doing the same thing